mkeiser/BinarySearch/README.md

 # BinarySearch

-Swift module for binary search of ordered collections.
+Swift module for binary search in ordered collections.
+Supports searching for existing elements and insertion index.